mobileLarson/serverless-workshop/05_testing/readme.md

 ## AWS Serverless Workshop
 ### Serverless Testing

-Testing your serverless application means ganining confidence in your code and minimizing the risk of failures in production with the help of
+Testing your serverless application means gainning confidence in your code and minimizing the risk of failures in production with the help of

  * **Unit Tests**, for testing the business logic of your serverless functions.
  * **Integration Tests**, for testing the interaction of your serverless functions with other cloud components (e.g. DynamoDB, S3, Kinesis, API Gateway).